Reliable HVAC installation,repair and maintenance.

 Can I fix a noisy AC compressor myself?

 Some minor tasks, such as tightening screws or removing debris, can help.
-But if it involves electrical parts, refrigerant, or motor issues, call Snowflakes AC.
+But if it involves electrical parts, refrigerant, or motor issues, call Snowflakes Air Conditioning.